mP1/walkingkooka-spreadsheet-server/README.md

 A collection of end points that return a `SpreadsheetMetadata`, in JSON form.

 - GET /api/spreadsheet/$spreadsheet-id
-- POST /api/spreadsheet/ expects no BODY, creates a Spreadsheet with `SpreadsheetMetadata` with defaults using any provided `Locale`.
+- POST /api/spreadsheet/
+  expects no BODY, creates a Spreadsheet with `SpreadsheetMetadata` with defaults using any provided `Locale`.
-- POST /api/spreadsheet/$spreadsheet-id requires a BODY to update existing `SpreadsheetMetadata.`
+- POST /api/spreadsheet/$spreadsheet-id [TODO PUT](https://github.com/mP1/walkingkooka-spreadsheet-server/issues/504)
+  requires a BODY to update existing `SpreadsheetMetadata.`
-- PATCH /api/spreadsheet/$spreadsheet-id Patch an existing `SpreadsheetMetadata.`
+- PATCH /api/spreadsheet/$spreadsheet-id
+  Patch an existing `SpreadsheetMetadata.`, creates will fail.

 ### Engine